 Q: How much bigger is Neptune compared to Earth?
 A: Neptune is about four times wider than Earth and has about 58 times the volume.

 Q: Is Neptune denser than Earth?
 A: No, Earth is much denser than Neptune.
-Earth's density is 5.51 grams per cubic centimeter, while Neptune's density is 1.64 grams per cubic centimeter Simple, but easy to overlook.
-That alone is useful..
+Earth's density is 5.51 grams per cubic centimeter, while Neptune's density is 1.64 grams per cubic centimeter No workaround needed..

 Q: What is Neptune made of?
-A: Neptune is primarily composed of hydrogen, helium, and methane in its atmosphere, with a mantle of water, ammonia, and methane ices, and a rocky core And that's really what it comes down to..
+A: Neptune is primarily composed of hydrogen, helium, and methane in its atmosphere, with a mantle of water, ammonia, and methane ices, and a rocky core Simple as that..

 Q: How long does it take Neptune to orbit the Sun?
 A: Neptune takes approximately 165 Earth years to complete one orbit around the Sun.